 , School of History, Classics and Archaeology, University of Edinburgh

 Richard Rawles was Teaching Associate in Classics at the University of Nottingham from 2011 to 2015, during which time he carried out extensive teaching on Greek tragedy, convening the first-year module Interpreting Ancient Literature and the third-year special subject Suffering on Stage: Approaches to Greek Tragedy, and leading seminars for Euripides: Experiments in Tragedy.
-See the Related Studies page.
+See the related studies page.

 He is currently Lecturer in Greek at the University of Edinburgh.
 Richard’s primary research focus is Greek lyric poetry, and he has also worked on Aeschylus and Aristophanes.

 Giulia Torello-Hill obtained her PhD, Eupolis and Attic Comedy (supervised by Alan Sommerstein), from the University of Nottingham in 2006.
 She is a specialist in ancient drama and its reception in the Early Italian Renaissance.
-She has lectured at Monash University and the University of Queensland in Australia, and is currently the 2015-2016 Fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies in Florence.
+She has lectured at Monash University and the University of Queensland in Australia, and was previously the 2015-2016 Fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies in Florence.

-Her current research focuses on the humanist exegesis of classical dramatic texts, and on the intellectual developments that underpinned the revival of classical theatre at the end of the fifteenth century.
+Her current research focuses on the humanist exegesis of classical dramatic texts, and on the intellectual developments that underpinned the revival of classical theatre at the end of the 15th century.
 She recently co-edited Terence between Late Antiquity and the Age of Printing (2015).
 She is a contributor to the Encyclopaedia of Greek Comedy.

 Peter von Möllendorff visited the University of Nottingham in 2010.
 He is Professor of Classical Philology at the University of Giessen and works on Greek drama and Imperial literature.